Restoring detailed balance in non-Hermitian Markov processes: Introduction

-Dyson maps address this issue \cite{dyson-moussaPhysicaA2022,dyson-moussaSciPost2023}.
-Dyson maps $\eta$ are reversible transformations that convert non-Hermitian operators $H$ into Hermitian ones, $\mathcal{H}$, while keeping the eigenvalues unchanged:

-The spectral invariance implies the eigenvalues of $\mathcal{H}$ belong to $\mathbb{R}$ and allows for a physical interpretation of the transformed system.
+The spectral invariance implies the eigenvalues of $\mathcal{H}$ belong to $\mathbb{R}$ and allows for a physical interpretation of the transformed system. { Similarity transformations have been used in the past to recover symmetric generators for selected many-body problems \cite{dyson-henkelAnnPhys1997,stoch-banulsPhysRevLett2019}}.
 Here, we demonstrate how to compute Dyson maps in general settings.
-Our findings lead to transformed systems in which the { Rényi} entropy production is always positive, thus imbuing them with a far more familiar physical interpretation.
-The paper is organized as follows.
+Our findings lead to transformed systems in which the { entropy production for the Rényi entropy $S_2$} is always positive, thus imbuing them with a far more familiar physical interpretation. { Rényi entropies form a family of additive entropies characterized by the parameter $q$.
+The usual Gibb-Shannon entropy is recovered with $q=1$, $S_1 \equiv S_{\textrm{Shannon}} = -\sum_i p_i \ln p_i$, while $q= 2$ produces the so-called Rényi entropy or collision entropy $S_2 \equiv S_{\textrm{Renyi}} = - \ln\sum_i p_i^2$, with $S_2 \leqslant S_1$.
+In what follows, we use the Rényi entropy as surrogate for entropy of the stochastic process as it is calculated directly from the scalar product between the probability vector. } The paper is organized as follows.
 In Sec.~\ref{sec:dyson-map}, we detail the properties of Dyson maps, the interpretation of the transformed system, and the metric operator $\Omega$, a weight that connects measurements in transformed and original coordinates.
 Sec.~\ref{sec:method} addresses the practical challenge of finding Dyson maps.
 We emphasize the method does not rely on stochastic properties and can be extended to general applications.
 Disease spreading models are considered in Sec.~\ref{sec:SIS} to highlight the role of the Dyson-produced entropy.
 Further applications, limitations, and remarks are addressed in Sec.~{\ref{sec:discussion}}.